gaelmoccand/Cpp_Weekly/containers/README.md

 // 1. remove element at specific position myvec.erase(myvec.begin() + 1);
-// for a subrange (important for next point) myvec.erase(myvec.begin(), myvec.begin()+2); // erase the first 2 el.
+// for a subrange (important for next point) myvec.erase(myvec.begin(), myvec.begin()+2); // erase the first 2 element of myvec
 ```
 Like all the STL ranges represented by iterators:
-* first arg. is included
+* 1st arg. is included in the subrange.
 * 2nd arg. is not included in the subrange.
-It points to the “past-the-end” element, like for instance myvec.end()
+It points to the “past-the-end” element, like for instance myvec.end().

 Note that for vector and string, all iterators pointing to elements at and after the one removed are invalidated.
 Indeed, all those elements have been shifted up by the call to erase [3].